itk-dev/openid-connect-bundle/README.md

 ### Creating the Authenticator

-The bundle can help you get the credentials received from the authorizer – the only functions that need to be implemented are `authenticate()`, `onAuthenticationSuccess()` and `start()`.
+The bundle can help you get the claims received from the authorizer – the only functions that need to be implemented are `authenticate()`, `onAuthenticationSuccess()` and `start()`.

 ```php